lucrnz/rimi/README.md

     BIND=127.0.0.1 PORT=5050 TITLE="Emily's bookmarks" ./rimi

-For SSL/HTTPS support you can either run locally and setup a reverse proxy like [Caddy](https://caddyserver.com/) (Recommended)
+For SSL/HTTPS support you can either run locally and setup a reverse proxy like [Caddy](https://caddyserver.com/) (recommended)

 Or you have the option to set the following environment variables:

     SSL_CERT - Path to the SSL certificate file.